chandapwes/web-44-web-sprint-challenge-authentication-and-testing-chandapwes/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+Using sessions has the user's state stored on a cookie on the users browser during the time of use while JSON Web Tokens has the state saved in a token on the client side.

-2. What does `bcryptjs` do to help us store passwords in a secure manner?
+2. What does `bcryptjs` do to help us store passwords in a secure manner? bcryptjs hashes passwords so they aren't stored as exactly written anywhere.

 3. How are unit tests different from integration and end-to-end testing?
+Unit tests test how a bit of code works in isolation and integration tests test how bits of code work with other bits of code as a whole.

 4. How does _Test Driven Development_ change the way we write applications and tests?
+It forces you to write clean code one little bit at a time.
+Following TDD stops you from causing problems without fixing them before moving on to the next bit of work.